-When I was 15, I got my ears pierced.
-While never strictly forbidden, ear piercing was silently frowned upon in my family.
+At age 15, I got my ears pierced.
+While never strictly forbidden, my family silently frowned upon ear piercing.
 After all, if God had meant me to have holes in my ears, I would have been born with them!
-But I was fascinated by the big hoops that hung on the ears of my older and sophisticated cousins.
+But the big hoops that hung on the ears of my older and sophisticated cousins in America fascinated me.

 So while on a choir tour to the big city (for an MK living in Papua New Guinea, that meant the coastal town of Lae where expat shop owners offered modern wares and catered to western customs), I heard that some of the other girls in the choir were going to get their ears pierced.
 I don’t remember even really wrangling with this.
 I gave in to the axiom that it is easier to get forgiveness than permission.
 I went for it.

 While I did not pierce my ears to mark my willing lifelong allegiance to God, Mary did declare herself to be a slave of the Lord (Luke 1:28 I am the Lord’s servant).
-In that, she was accepting whatever God brought her way.
-Mary was favored and blessed, but that didn’t mean life was a bed of roses.
+In that, she accepted whatever God brought her way.
+Mary was favored and blessed, but that didn’t mean a rosy life.
 You see, there was this ominous prophecy from Simeon.

-When the baby Jesus was 40 days old, Mary and Joseph took him to the temple to dedicate him and offer sacrifices to the Lord.
-While there, a righteous man named Simeon recognized that Jesus was the promised Messiah he had been waiting for all his life.
+While Mary and Joseph were performing the obligatory baby dedication rites at the temple, a righteous man named Simeon recognized that Jesus was the promised Messiah he had been waiting for all his life.

 Lord, as Mary did, I declare that I am your servant.
 You have set me free from sin and death and made me a slave to righteousness and life.
 I will serve no other God.
 Lord, I’m here to stay.
 Amen.